Lothiraldan/lothiraldan.github.com/_drafts/thread-import-lock.md

 (1467046099.495961, 'Event set')
 ```

-So far, everything works fine.
-The fun comes when we try to import this script, for example if the script file is named `str_encode_thread`:
+So far, so good.
+The fun comes when we try to import this script, let's name the script file `str_encode_thread`:

 ```python
 import str_encode_thread
 ```

-Now if you launch this other script with python 3, everything should still be normal:
+Now if you launch this other script with python 3, everything will still be normal:

 ```bash
 $> time python3 test.py